fahimsayyed/PetStore-Project/README.md

 Contributions are welcome!
 Please feel free to submit pull requests or open issues to suggest improvements or report bugs.

+We're looking for contributors with skills in:

+* HTML, CSS, and JavaScript (especially Tailwind CSS
+* Frontend and backend web development
+* UI/UX design
+* And any other skill that could be useful to a web project.

+* Whether you're a seasoned developer or just starting out, your contributions are welcome!

 ## License

 This project is licensed under the MIT License.